ungtb10d/tools-bash-script/README.md

    g - Install Docker Compose

    h - Install Packer 1.2.5_linux_amd64

+   j - Create a backup of /mnt /media /var folders in backup folder

+   k - Find files over 1G and zip them

+   l - Upgrade the Kernel

 #copyright emirkoroglu - use it at your own risk. @emirsway